Laurent Van Cutsem 方洛杭, Ph.D.

 BOF Postdoctoral Fellow, Ghent University

-I am a scholar of Buddhism in medieval China, specializing in Chan (Zen) 禪 literature from the mid-Tang 唐 to the early Song 宋 dynasties (ca. 750–1050).
-My research focuses on the formation, transmission, and canonization of Chan texts, with particular attention to manuscripts from the northwestern Silk Road oasis of Dunhuang 敦煌 and to woodblock printed editions of the Chinese Buddhist canon, beginning with the Kaibao Canon 開寶藏 in the late tenth-century.
+I am a historian of Buddhist textual culture in medieval China, specializing in Chan (Zen) 禪 literature from the mid-Tang 唐 to the early Song 宋 (ca. 750–1050).
+My research investigates the formation, transmission, and canonization of Chan texts, with particular attention to manuscripts from the northwestern Silk Road oasis of Dunhuang 敦煌 and to woodblock editions of the Chinese Buddhist canon, beginning with the Kaibao Canon 開寶藏 in the late tenth century.
+Methodologically, my work is grounded in philology, codicology, and textual criticism, while also engaging Digital Humanities approaches.

-I am also a contributor to the Database of Medieval Chinese Texts (DMCT), where I am responsible for the collection and encoding of variant characters (yitizi 異體字) and for producing XML-based, TEI-compliant scholarly editions of portions of the Zutang ji and related Dunhuang manuscripts, including the Quanzhou Qianfo xinzhu zhuzushi song 泉州千佛新著諸祖師頌 (Or.8210/S.1635) and the Shengzhou ji (Or.8210/S.4478).
+I also contribute to the Database of Medieval Chinese Texts (DMCT), particularly in the collection and encoding of variant characters (yitizi 異體字) and by producing XML-based, TEI-compliant scholarly editions of Chan texts, including Dunhuang manuscripts such as Or.8210/S.1635 (Quanzhou Qianfo xinzhu zhuzushi song) and Or.8210/S.4478 (Shengzhou ji 聖冑集).

 My research interests include premodern Chan/Zen literature; Chinese Buddhism through the Song; Dunhuang manuscripts; East Asian manuscript and print culture; Chinese writing systems and variant characters; and Digital Humanities methodologies for East Asian studies, including TEI-based scholarly digital editions and historical social network analysis.